 One of our favorite ways to use credit card points like Chase Ultimate Rewards points is to book flight deals directly through the Chase travel portal.
 Rather than paying cash, you’re using your credit card points as if they were cash.

 And that’s a goldmine when you can harness a cheap fare you find using Google Flights or get straight to your inbox from Thrifty Traveler Premium.
 And unlike when you use airline miles, you won’t have to pay any additional taxes or fees – they’re covered by your points.

 Cheap flights to Europe disappeared throughout much of the pandemic, but they’re back – and better than ever.
-WE’ve been sending Thrifty Traveler Premium members a slew of fares under $400 roundtrip for this summer, fall, and into spring 2022.
+We’ve been sending Thrifty Traveler Premium members a slew of fares under $400 roundtrip for this summer, fall, and into spring 2022.
 Sometimes, they even drop under $200, like this incredible flight to Tallinn (TLL) for just $280 roundtrip.

 With this deal, you could have booked flights from Los Angeles (LAX) to Estonia’s amazing capital city for just $280 total – or elsewhere in eastern Europe or Scandinavia for just a few bucks more.
 But if you’ve got the Chase Sapphire Preferred Card, you can book that same flight for 22,400 points total.
-That means the card’s 80,000-point bonus after spending $4,000 within three months can get you three round-trip tickets … with plenty of points to spare.
+That means the card’s 100,000-point bonus after spending $4,000 within three months can get you at least three round-trip tickets … with plenty of points to spare.

 It gets even better with the Chase Sapphire Reserve, as the points with that card are worth even more when booking travel.
 You could book the same flight for less than 18,700 points.

 How to do it: First things first, you need some Chase points.